-This Kashmiri pulao recipe, always turnouts as a super hit dish whenever we make at home.
-It is very flavorful, rich and with the hint of sweetness of dry fruits.
+This Kashmiri pulao recipe is a super hit dish whenever we make it at home.
+It is very flavorful, rich, and with the hint of sweetness of dry fruits.
 The good part is that it is easy to make.
 The procedure is easy to remember great.
-Additionally works perfectly for the beginners.
+Additionally, it works perfectly for beginners.

-What makes this Kashmiri pulao recipe so special and why do I Often make in my kitchen?
-What my family says that they love its taste, texture, and flavor.
-And what I mean is that this recipe is easy, healthy and simple.
-The main reason for making often it is effortless, it is delicious and simple.
+What makes this Kashmiri pulao recipe unique, and why do I often make it in my kitchen?
+My family says that they love its taste, texture, and flavor.
+What I mean is that this recipe is easy and quick.
+The main reason for making it often is that it is effortless, delicious, and straightforward.

 You can use the same pan for the entire cooking.
-And of course, this is recipe does not ask for any extra effort to put in on a busy day.
-All that necessary is to fry different ingredient one after the other using the same pan.
+And, of course, this recipe does not require extra effort to put in on a busy day.
+All that is necessary is to fry different ingredients one after the other using the same pan.
 Of course, combining them at proper intervals.

-The basic Requirement of this recipe is it needs some dry fruits and onion handy. and that's it you’re all set you start making veg Kashmiri pulao recipe in your kitchen for your own.
+The essential requirement of this recipe is it needs some dry fruits and onions handy. and that's it.
+You're all set.
+You start making veg Kashmiri pulao recipes in your kitchen for your own.

-A good part is that by using a single pan, you can make the meal for the entire family.
-This Kashmiri pulao recipe would convert a usual dinner to a graciously enjoyable dinner for the whole family.
+A good part is that using a single pan lets you make the meal for the entire family.
+This Kashmiri pulao recipe would convert a usual dinner into a graciously enjoyable feast for the whole family.

 Instant pot method:

-You can also use instant pot for making the same Kashmiri pulao recipe.
-Though it is officially acclaimed that you can use the instant pot for the frying.
-But I will suggest frying part can be done on the stove top.
-As I not comfortable frying over counter-top worrying about the ventilation and exhaustion.
+You can also use an instant pot for making the same Kashmiri pulao recipe.
+However, it is officially acclaimed that you can use the instant pot for frying.
+But I will suggest frying part can be done on the stovetop as I am not comfortable frying over the countertop, worrying about the ventilation and exhaustion.
 I have to mention that I have more control when I use the stovetop method for frying.

-Are you are calorie conscious and planning to reduce the clarified butter?
+Are you calorie-conscious and planning to reduce the clarified butter?
 I have a secret tip to share with you regarding this Kashmiri pulao recipe.
 Substitute the clarified butter with cooking oil.
-And at the final stage just drizzle few drops of ghee.
+And at the final stage, drizzle a few drops of ghee.
 This process makes it feel like the pulao is made with clarified butter.
-This also tastes yum without compromising any flavor.
+This also tastes yummy without compromising any flavor.

 The Preparation for Kashmiri Pulao recipe: